We might receive compensation from certain providers listed below. Find Out More

-One day we’ve released a video about the ways how to avoid a cloud storage subscription fee, and there were quite common options like switching multiple microSD-cards, getting yourself a videorecorder with hard drive and et cetera.
-This time we went further with an option, suggested by a viewer of our channel, who suggested using an Open Broadcast Software, OBS, to stream the video from camera to Youtube, that eventually gives us almost an unlimited cloud video storage for free and 100% legit.
+One day, we released a video about the ways to avoid a cloud storage subscription fee, and there were quite common options like switching multiple microSD cards, getting yourself a video recorder with a hard drive et cetera.
+This time, we went further with an option suggested by a viewer of our channel, who suggested using Open Broadcast Software, OBS, to stream the video from the camera to YouTube, which eventually gives us almost unlimited cloud video storage for free and 100% legit.
 Let’s set what it is and how to set it up for you

 So, YouTube.
 Judge by yourself – free video hosting for everyone in the world.